 Everyone who owns an old house needs to know how to restore old windows.
-There are lots of them and they usually need a lot of work, but with the tutorials, tools, and supplies on this page you can learn how to restore old windows like a a pro from a pro.
+There are lots of them and they usually need a lot of work, but with the tutorials, tools, and supplies on this page, you can learn how to restore old windows like a pro, from a pro.

 But replacing historic windows is a big mistake and I don’t want you fall into it!

 Reasons people choose to replace old windows:

 - Inoperable windows

 - Leaky and energy-inefficient windows

 - Lead paint concerns